 Chapter 4: Looking to New Jerusalem

 After all of Jerusalem’s bloody history, God has gloriously good news.
 “The voice of him that crieth in the wilderness, Prepare ye the way of the Lord, make straight in the desert a highway for our God” (Isaiah 40:3).
 John the Baptist said this was his voice (John 1:23).
-“Every valley shall be exalted, and every mountain and hill shall be made low: and the crooked shall be made straight, and the rough places plain; And the glory of the Lord shall be revealed, and all flesh shall see it together: for the mouth of the Lord hath spoken it.
+“Every valley shall be exalted, and every mountain and hill shall be made low: and the crooked shall be made straight, and the rough places plain: And the glory of the Lord shall be revealed, and all flesh shall see it together: for the mouth of the Lord hath spoken it.
 The voice said, Cry.
 And he said, What shall I cry?
 All flesh is grass, and all the goodliness thereof is as the flower of the field” (Isaiah 40:4-6).
 These verses could only apply to an end-time John, fulfilled by the late Herbert Armstrong.
-“Every mountain and hill shall be made low” is obviously a prophecy for this end time.
+“Every mountain and hill shall be made low” is obviously a prophecy for the time after Jesus Christ returns.

 Herbert Armstrong thought God would have him fulfill this prophecy of Isaiah 40:9.
 Here is what he wrote in his “Personal” in the October-November 1980 Plain Truth: “The Arab world wants the Old City of Jerusalem back into Arab control.
 Some nations contend Jerusalem should be made an international city.
 But the State of Israel has control, having wrested it from Jordan in the war of 1967.